 After getting through the basics and going over the safety rules that anyone who owns a firearm takes to heart, I could tell that there was a sense of calm that came over them.
 You could pick up on their anxiousness when they first got to the range and witness everything going on around them.
 We all experienced some sort of nervousness getting into the gun world, and I had my reservations before I was introduced to it.
 You realize that these weapons are not playthings and that someone could be seriously injured if you become negligent with the firearm in your hand.

 The best way for them to fully grasp the concept of how firearms really were and to break that misconception they held for years was finally to jump into and fire some rifles and pistols.
-Now I’ve done this a few times before with different friends, and their reactions were all pretty much similar to one another.
+Now I’ve done this a few times before with different friends, and their reactions were all pretty much like one another.
 After the first one or two shots with the AR, they realized the rifle’s characteristics, including the weight, look, feel, recoil, etc.; this wasn’t how it was described in the media at all.
 After a great day of shooting, we sat and talked a bit about individual thoughts and feelings on the subject.
-I want to see if the thought process had remained the same or if I was able to break them away from that negativity that was falsely fed to them.
-Now you must take into account these individuals and their thought processes.
+I want them away from that negativity that was falsely fed to them.
+Now you must consider these individuals and their thought processes.
 They had been highly adamant about their opinions that they had formulated on the whole firearm industry and the ability to own such guns that had been targeted in recent years.